USAFA-ECE/ece281-book/book/ICE/ICE4.md

 By default the waveform will only show the signals in your test bench itself.
 To add a signal from any component click "Window" and then "Scope."
 Then select a subcomponent to view its internal signals.
+From there, select a signal by highlighting where you declare it (double click will do this).
-From there, select one or more signals, right click, and select "Add to Wave Window."
+Right click on the highlighted signal and select "Add to Wave Window."

 You will then need to run the simulation again.
+When you do this you will be prompted to save the configuration.
+Click YES and add it to your project.
 ```

 The ability to add signals in sub components will be a useful